List of Rebelde characters: Pascual Gandia

 The power-hungry, yet idiotic head of the school, who often takes pleasure in the misfortune of the students.
 He has poor knowledge of English.
 Even though he tries to be an imposing authority figure, he comes out more as a dim-witted principal who is easily manipulated not only by his superiors, but also by the same students he wants to control.
 Sometimes, his antics and raging outbursts come out as more comical than menacing (especially his silly evil laugh).
 Also tends to act clumsy when in the presence of a gorgeous woman.
 He used to be in a relationship with Alma Rey.
-He's going through a divorce with his wife Galia, since she considers him to be 'weak' and 'easily manipulated' by Diego's father (the legal owner of the Elite Way School).
+He is going through a divorce with his wife Galia, since she considers him to be 'weak' and 'easily manipulated' by Diego's father (the legal owner of the Elite Way School).
 In the last episode we see Galia winking at him.
 They talk privately at the pool and they somewhat get back together.
 In the last few scenes, Galia gives him a peck on the lips for the audience.
 Then Pascual pulls her down and slaps a mouthful on her, with a round of applause from the audience.
 Despite his clumsy attitude and often meddlesome ways, he still loves his daughter Pilar very much and only wishes for her well-being.